 The innovative driving module is capable of completely manage the requested torque by the driver in any condition, using a current signal.
 This allows to improve the torque vectoring operations on the vehicle and easily implement safety controls as ABS or ESP, governing and knowing each wheel rotating behaviour instantaneously.

-After the adequate pre-design phase of the innovative technology proposed, concluded with the pre-feasibility computations that gave encouraging results, the next expected steps will be related to optimize the technology depicted for maximizing the braking torque available and then build up a Proof of Concept of the tool, in order to validate the computations and underline the criticalities of the innovative Magneto-Rheological Brake.
+After the adequate pre-design phase of the innovative technology proposed, concluded with the pre-feasibility computations that gave encouraging results, the next expected steps will be related to optimize the technology depicted for maximizing the braking torque available and then build up a Proof of Concept of the tool, to validate the computations and underline the criticalities of the innovative Magneto-Rheological Brake.

 Finally, the paper underline which are the most suitable zero-emissions braking tools for an automotive application and describe how an innovative solution could be implemented combining a MR brake with an In-Wheel Electric Motor.